 - Failure to comply with College mitigation efforts related to exposure to a contagious disease, e.g. COVID-19.

 - Unauthorized possession, duplication or use of keys to any College premises or unauthorized entry or use of College premises including accessing roofs.

 Students are responsible for their guests and must ensure that their guests comply with the Community Standards.
 Failure to assure the proper conduct of a guest is considered a violation of this policy and student hosts may be subject to conduct action.

-Harassment on the basis of a protected trait may be addressed through the Bias Conduct Policy.
-Harassment that falls within the Title Policy or the Sexual Harassment Policy will be addressed through the applicable policy.
+Harassment that falls within the Title IX Policy or the Sexual Misconduct Policy will be addressed through the applicable policy.

 Harm to Persons